munin-monitoring/munin/doc/plugin/use.rst

 node and want to adjust the collection of plugins accordingly.
 Wenn you removed software start it with option '--remove-also'.

-To use a Munin plugin being delivered from a 3rd-Party, place it in the plugin directory or in another directory of your choice, make it executable and create the service link.
+To use a Munin plugin being delivered from a `3rd-Party <http://gallery.munin-monitoring.org/contrib/>`_, place it in directory ``/usr/local/munin/lib/plugins`` (or in another directory of your choice) make it executable and create the service link.
+It may work also, if you put the plugin in the ``servicedir`` directly, but this is not recommended to support use of utility ``munin-node-configure`` and to avoid struggle with SELinux.
+You may also put 3rd-Party plugins in the *official* plugin directory (usually ``/usr/share/munin/plugins``), but be prepared (Backup!) against overwriting existing plugin scripts with newer versions from the distribution.

 .. index::
    pair: plugin; configuration